 Are These Transportation Stocks a Great Value Stocks Right Now?

-One company value investors might notice is Navios Maritime Partners (NMM).
-NMM is currently sporting a Zacks Rank of #1 (Strong Buy) and an A for Value.
-The stock is trading with a P/E ratio of 1.34, which compares to its industry's average of 3.98.
-Over the past 52 weeks, NMM's Forward P/E has been as high as 5.06 and as low as 1.34, with a median of 2.57.
+One stock to keep an eye on is Eagle Bulk Shipping (EGLE).
+EGLE is currently sporting a Zacks Rank of #1 (Strong Buy) and an A for Value.
+The stock is trading with a P/E ratio of 3.12, which compares to its industry's average of 4.04.
+Over the last 12 months, EGLE's Forward P/E has been as high as 59.43 and as low as -53.54, with a median of 4.48.

+Another valuation metric that we should highlight is EGLE's P/B ratio of 0.90.
+The P/B is a method of comparing a stock's market value to its book value, which is defined as total assets minus total liabilities.
+EGLE's current P/B looks attractive when compared to its industry's average P/B of 0.97.
+Over the past year, EGLE's P/B has been as high as 1.42 and as low as 0.43, with a median of 0.97.

-Value investors also frequently use the P/S ratio.
-This metric is found by dividing a stock's price with the company's revenue.
-This is a prefered metric because revenue can't really be manipulated, so sales are often a truer performance indicator.
-NMM has a P/S ratio of 0.88.
-This compares to its industry's average P/S of 1.34.
+Value investors also love the P/S ratio, which is calculated by simply dividing a stock's price with the company's sales.
+This is a popular metric because sales are harder to manipulate on an income statement, so they are often considered a better performance indicator.
+EGLE has a P/S ratio of 1.15.
+This compares to its industry's average P/S of 1.38.

-Finally, investors should note that NMM has a P/CF ratio of 1.48.
-This metric focuses on a firm's operating cash flow and is often used to find stocks that are undervalued based on the strength of their cash outlook.
-NMM's current P/CF looks attractive when compared to its industry's average P/CF of 5.85.
-Over the past year, NMM's P/CF has been as high as 352.53 and as low as -10.23, with a median of 2.19.
+Finally, we should also recognize that EGLE has a P/CF ratio of 3.81.
+This figure highlights a company's operating cash flow and can be used to find firms that are undervalued when considering their impressive cash outlook.
+EGLE's current P/CF looks attractive when compared to its industry's average P/CF of 5.93.
+Within the past 12 months, EGLE's P/CF has been as high as 13.49 and as low as 3.46, with a median of 7.58.

-These are only a few of the key metrics included in Navios Maritime Partners and ZIM Integrated Shipping Services strong Value grade, but they help show that the stocks are likely undervalued right now.
-When factoring in the strength of its earnings outlook, NMM and ZIM look like an impressive value stock at the moment.
+These are only a few of the key metrics included in Eagle Bulk Shipping and Hoegh LNG Partners strong Value grade, but they help show that the stocks are likely undervalued right now.
+When factoring in the strength of its earnings outlook, EGLE and HMLP look like an impressive value stock at the moment.

 Click to get this free report